 Nich would go on to work on Good Game: Pocket for just under two years, before it too, was axed.

 He has since worked in a multitude of gaming-related media for the ABC, Channel Seven, Riot Games, Playstation and more.

-But his most memorable work, a charity livestream that raised over $9,000 AUD for Afghanaid, was made as part of Back Pocket, a show produced by a company he founded with other Good Game alumni.
+But of his most memorable pieces of work, a charity livestream that raised over $9,000 AUD for Afghanaid, was made as part of Back Pocket, a show produced by a company he founded with other Good Game alumni.

 “When we did the Afghanaid one, we said ‘let’s set a realistic goal’ and I think the original goal was… I can’t remember pounds, but in Australian dollars it was a thousand,” Nich said.

 “So we went, ‘let’s do a thousand dollars because we will definitely be able to raise that, and if we don’t, then I will just toss in five hundred bucks at the end of the stream’.”

 “And then in twenty minutes, it had already gotten to like six thousand dollars, and so I think that we were staggered by that and I think that we also went ‘well, we’re donating as well, the community is donating to this, all this money is going to people who actually need it and it’s a much better use of people’s money than giving a twitch sub right now’.”

 “So I think that doing more of that in the future, is 100 percent what we are going to be doing, we just need to find that line of, like, we don’t want it to feel like we’re always asking for money.”

 Nich’s work with fellow Good Game alumni Stephanie Bendixson, Peter Burns, Gus Ronaldson and Will Yates on Back Pocket would not have been possible if Nich hadn’t moved to working on Good Game after The Roast’s cancellation.